-In this post, I’m going to show you ten beautiful animals that you can see in Canada, particularly in the province of British Columbia and Alberta (where we live).
+In this post, I will show you 14 beautiful wild animals in Canada that you can spot in this vast country.
+From whales in the Pacific and bears in the Rockies to butterflies and puffins in the Atlantic, with a focus on the provinces of British Columbia and Alberta (where we live).

 Furthermore, you’ll learn about: